-There are under 500 San Clemente Island goats left.
+There just over 700 San Clemente Island goats left.
 Are they unavailable?
 Far from it!
 Our group is working to save this breed from extinction, which means that we're working to enable more people to steward these excellent heritage goats.

 The San Clemente Island Goat Association is dedicated to proactively promoting the popularity, increasing the geographical distribution, and preserving the genetic diversity of San Clemente Island goats through responsible stewardship and breeding practices.